 Inspection of accounts

-Any Member or person having an interest in the funds of the Credit Union may inspect their own account and the books containing the names of Members, including the particulars required to be kept in the register of Members, at all reasonable hours at the registered office or at any place where the same are kept, subject to such Regulations as to the time and manner of such inspection with regard to rule 19.
+Any Member or person having an interest in the funds of the Credit Union may inspect their own account at all reasonable hours at the registered office or at any place where the same are kept, subject to such Regulations as to the time and manner of such inspection with regard to rule 19.

-All books of account and other records of the Credit Union shall at all reasonable times be available for inspection by the auditor, the Board of Directors, supervisory committee, or other persons duly authorised on their behalf.
+All books of account and other records of the Credit Union shall at all reasonable times be available for inspection by the auditor, the Board of Directors, internal auditor, or other persons duly authorised on their behalf.

 Record of account

-A statement of account shall be issued to each Member in Writing, at least annually, or upon their request.
+A statement of account shall be issued to each Member, at least annually, or upon their request.

 Conducting transactions

 Any person may pay money into a Member’s account on account of Shares or a reduction of loan capital or interest outstanding.
-Only the Member themselves may enter into a loan agreement or make a withdrawal from their share account.
-As well as formal notices of power of attorney, the Credit Union shall have the discretion to accept an authenticated request in Writing from an incapacitated Member permitting a named person to conduct transactions on the Member’s behalf.
+Only the Member themselves may enter into a loan agreement or make a withdrawal from their share account unless directed so under power of attorney.
+The Credit Union shall have the discretion to accept an authenticated request in Writing from an incapacitated Member permitting a named person to conduct transactions on the Member’s behalf from a relevant authority.
 The Credit Union shall take all reasonable steps to assure itself of the validity of each request made in Writing and shall be indemnified by the Member in the event of a subsequent dispute.

 Nominations